The Columbus Fashion Story

 All images courtesy of the Historic Costume & Textiles Collection unless otherwise noted.

-Content- Gayle Strege, Marlise Schoeny, and Nick Crockett
+Content- Gayle Strege, Marlise Schoeny, Nick Crockett, Isabella Burton, and Emily Glassmeyer

 Online Exhibit Creator- Nick Crockett